Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain that everyone should try.

 6. Ruta del Cares / Asturias

-Ruta del Cares (or The Cares Trail) is one of the most beautiful hikes in Spain, located inside the iconic Picos de Europa National Park in Asturias.
-This trail is still in the plans for me, as on my last trip to Asturias the weather was completely against me and my walks with nature ended with a stressful drive in a complete fog towards the lakes of Covadonga.
+Ruta del Cares (or The Cares Trail) is one of the most beautiful hikes in Spain, located inside the iconic Picos de Europa one of the most iconic National Parks of Spain.
+This trail is still in the plans for me, as on my last trip to Asturias the weather was completely against me, and my walks with nature ended with a stressful drive in a complete fog towards the lakes of Covadonga.

 Also read: The Most Beautiful Villages in Asturias

-For this popular hike, try to avoid the summer peak season or the Easter week.
+For this popular hike, try to avoid the summer peak season or Easter week.